 Exemptions may be granted on a case by case basis.
 Rationale for approved exemptions include documented medical issues or religious reasons.

-We do provide separate Guest Housing for New Student Orientation (freshman) programs, but space is limited.
+We offer separate Guest Housing for New Student Orientation (freshman) programs, but space is limited and is $40 for the night (credit card and checks only).
 Priority will be given to out of state families, but otherwise reservations are taken on a first come, first served basis.